queilawithaQ/documentation/_basic/builds-and-configuration/run-command-if-other-fails.md

 In some workflows, you may want to execute a command _only when_ a previous command has failed.
 As one example, you may want to run an alerts script if your tests fail.

-By default, Codeship exits a build once their is a failure of any kind, which means when any command reports back a status code other than `0`.
+By default, CodeShip exits a build once their is a failure of any kind, which means when any command reports back a status code other than `0`.
 However, by wrapping your commands in an "on fail" script, you can create a fallback conditionality and then exit your build appropriately afterwards.

 ## Using The "On Fail" Script